Black-capped chickadee: Breeding

 Black-capped chickadees usually breed only once a year, but second broods are possible if the first one is lost.
 First breeding is at one year of age.
-Maximum recorded lifespan is 12 years, but most individuals live only half that long.
+Maximum recorded lifespan is 12 years, although most live roughly 2.5 years.

-Black-capped chickadees are socially monogamous, and males contribute greatly to reproduction.
-During the laying and incubation periods, males feed their partners extensively.
-When the nestlings hatch, males are the primary providers, but as the nestlings grow, females become the main caretakers.
-Females prefer dominant males, and greater reproductive success is closely related to the higher ranking of the male.

-Black-capped chickadees may interbreed with Carolina chickadees or mountain chickadees where their ranges overlap.
-It appears to be more rare, but interbreeding with boreal chickadees has also been documented.
+Black-capped chickadees may interbreed with Carolina chickadees (Poecile carolinensis) or mountain chickadees (P. gambeli) where their ranges overlap.
+Interbreeding with boreal chickadees (P. hudsonicus) has also been documented, though it is more rare.